HarisJasarevic/OOPHomeworks/readme.md

 1. Abstract classes can have constructors just like normal classes.
 2. For calculating PI use Math.PI
 3. Regarding the toString() part: BE SMART, THINK

+HOMEWORK 5.

+SavingAccounts only)

+Owner:
+First name String

+Last name String

+Address String

+Has a constructor with all 3 attributes.

+Main Class:
+Write a main class to demonstrate the behaviour of ATM.
+The main method should handle all the exceptions.
+Handling of exceptions should be done by simply printing the Exception message.

+——BONUS——:
+Rewrite the Main class, such that it contains a fixed number of accounts.

+Create a Scanner object which will receive user input.

+Create an infinite loop which will repeatedly print the following:

+1 deposit

+2 withdraw

+3 reset

+4 show account info

+anythingElse = quit
+You can assume that the input will always be an integer.
+After 1-4 are chosen, the user will be prompted to insert SerialNumber, passcode and amount (in case withdraw or deposit is chosen).

+Assume the user input is always correct i.e. never a String for balance etc...
+Implement proper Exception Handling for all the methods, and print the error messages returned by the ATM.

+The invoking of the respective methods based on user choice can be done either from the Main.class or ATM.class, your choice.